syl20bnr/spacemacs-elpa-mirror/melpa/info+-readme.txt

    describe the bookmark, which shows the tags for that node and the number of times you have visited it.
 You need library Bookmark+ for this feature.

+ * If option `Info-follow-xref-bookmarks-flag' is non-nil then following the link of a bookmarked node invokes the bookmark to get to the node, so bookmark data gets updated.
+Command `Info-toggle-follow-bookmarked-xrefs' toggles the option value.

  * Additional, finer-grained highlighting.
 This can make a big difference in readability.